Beef Ularthiyathu / Kerala Beef Fry (Buffalo Meat Fry)

 Beef Ularthiyathu (Buffalo Meat Fry)

 Beef Ularthiyathu (Buffalo Meat Fry) or Kerala Beef Fry is a much devoured dish in Kerala and there are different styles of making it.
 For most of the Keralites, Sunday lunch is incomplete without Beef Ularthiyathu / roast/ fry or spicy beef curry in their menu.
 Our home was no exception, although I have restricted red meat intake these days.
+Beef Fry, Pork Pepper Fry, Mutton Roast etc. are all so tempting that that once in a while indulging is fine, right??
+After all, we only live once!!
 Sometimes I add some vegetables to Beef curry to make it healthy like Beef Kaya Ularthiyathu, Beef with Mushrooms, Beef Koorkka Ularthiyathu etc. My Mummy (my MIL) is a great cook and she makes exotic meat dishes always.
 I have added so many of her recipes like KuttanadanTharavu Roast, Alleppey Fish curry, Kakka irachi ularthiyathu, Nadan Chicken Curry etc. Well, having said that, let me tell you, she does not follow a fixed recipe like us.
 It is always straight from the container, and the quantity of spices differ each time, but the outcome is always super fantastic.
 I wanted to share this Kuttanadan Beef Ularthiyathu recipe that I have managed to amass after watching her cook Beef Ularthiyathu for years, but still, if you compare I am nowhere near her magic.

 One thing I have observed from Alleppey style of cooking is that the spices are freshly ground for each dish.
 They have a unique way of celebrating each dish, be it Kakka Irachi, Karimeen, Kuttanadan Beef Ularthiyathu, Chemmeen Ularthiyathu, Crab Roast, Beef curry, Fish, Duck or Squid.
 Jibu’s granny was also a great cook, so she has got it in her blood.
 I have managed to follow her style and method and since my hubby does not complain, I assume I have become better. 🙂 Well, without much ado, I welcome you all to Mummy’s Special Beef Ularthiyathu recipe.
 I am having special lunch today with Kerala Beef fry, Koorkka Ularthiyathu, Padavalanga Thoran and Kumbalanga Pulissery.
 Wanna Join???